vandmo/hju/README.md

 ## repositories
 Lists all managed repositories.
 Can be used as pipe input.

+## reset
+Resets to a commit in all managed repositories.

 ## status
 Prints a summary of the status of all child repositories.